MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-how-to-chunking-vectorization.md

 }
 ```

-## Define skillsets for semantic chunking and vectorization
+## Define skill set for semantic chunking and vectorization

-You can use the REST APIs to [create or update a skillset](cognitive-search-defining-skillset.md).
+You can use the REST APIs to [create or update a skill set](cognitive-search-defining-skillset.md).

-Here's an example payload for a skillset definition that you might use to project individual markdown sections and its vector output by the [Document Intelligence Layout skill](cognitive-search-skill-document-intelligence-layout.md) and [Azure Open AI Embedding skill](cognitive-search-skill-azure-openai-embedding.md) as their own documents in the search index.
+Here's an example skill set definition payload to project individual markdown sections and their vector outputs as documents in the search index using the [Document Intelligence Layout skill](cognitive-search-skill-document-intelligence-layout.md) and [Azure OpenAI Embedding skill](cognitive-search-skill-azure-openai-embedding.md)

 ```json
 {